ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Proposed Approach

 \textbf{Domain-Specific Energy (DSE).} The objective is to assign lower energy to features originating from the true domain $d_{\text{true}}$, and higher energy to features under alternative domains.
 The DSE energy functions serve as indicators of how well a feature generalizes across different domains.
 Lower energy values indicate better generalization.
 To optimize these energy functions, DSE employs a contrastive structured loss defined as:

 where $m_\mathcal{D}$ is an energy margin.
 This contrastive formulation encourages minimization of the energy for the true domain while pushing the energies associated with other domains above the margin, thereby enhancing the model's calibration by learning to distinguish domain-specific features.
+As conceptually illustrated in Fig. \ref{fig_energy} (a), this process associates lower domain-specific energy with a more concentrated data distribution (i.e., lower variance).
 Moreover, the DSE also models the domain-specific predictive uncertainty $\sigma_d^2$ and enforces that the confidence scores align with the negative energy values, which serve as proxies for domain match quality.
-This constraint can be formalized as: $ \arg \max_{\{\sigma_d^2\}} \ \text{Correlation} \left( \text{Rank}(\|\sigma_d^2\|_2^{-1}), \ \text{Rank}(-E_d) \right), $ where the operations are applied over all domains $d \in \mathcal{D}$, $\|\sigma_d^2\|_2$ denotes the norm of the variance vector, and $-E_d$ reflects the degree of domain match—the higher the value, the better the match.
+This constraint can be formalized as:

+where the operations are applied over all domains $d \in \mathcal{D}$, $\|\sigma_d^2\|_2$ denotes the norm of the variance vector, and $-E_d$ reflects the degree of domain match—the higher the value, the better the match.
 Although the DSE training loss does not directly optimize the ranking objective above, minimizing $\mathcal{L}_{\text{DSE}}$ implicitly facilitates the learning of such ordinal relations in practice.

 \textbf{Label-Specific Energy with Prototype Congruence (LSE).} The LSE is designed to enhance the model's discriminative capability.
 Similar to DSE, LSE defines a set of label-specific energy functions, and incorporates class prototypes $P_y$ to reinforce the consistency between features and their corresponding labels.
 It should be assigned a lower consistency energy if the input feature $F_0$ belongs to the ground-truth label $y_{\text{true}}$ and lies close to its prototype $P_{y_{\text{true}}}$.
-To jointly quantify both label-specific energy and prototype distance, LSE can be defined as a consistency error function that $C_y:= E_y + \|F_0 -P_y\|_2^2.$ This function reflects how well the feature $F_0$ aligns with class $y$: smaller values indicate higher compatibility due to lower energy and closer proximity to the prototype.
+To jointly quantify both label-specific energy and prototype distance, LSE can be defined as a consistency error function that

+This function reflects how well the feature $F_0$ aligns with class $y$: smaller values indicate higher compatibility due to lower energy and closer proximity to the prototype.
+This function, conceptually visualized in Fig. \ref{fig_energy} (b), reflects how well the feature $F_0$ aligns with class y: smaller values indicate higher compatibility due to lower energy and closer proximity to the prototype.

 The LSE loss comprises two components.
 The first is the label-wise contrastive loss:

 This objective encourages minimization of energy for the actual label while pushing incorrect label energies above a margin $m_{L_1}$.
 The second component is the prototype contrastive loss: